JensenNick/huawei_solar_pees/README.md

 ![Economy Sensors](pictures/economy_sensors.jpg)

-> :bulb: *Economy Sencors.
+> *Economy Sensors.
 Track your solar PV investment, compare it to what your economy would have been without solar PV, and track the net retur of your investment.*

 The provided custom sensors are based on a setup with two inverters and one battery.
 This is reflected throughout this README and the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki).
 The custom sensors are available as a package for an easy "installation".
 See more about this in chapter 3.
 Installation.